foundriesio/docs/source/customer-factory/docker-apps.rst

 your device, you may have noticed the flag ``-a shellhttpd`` being set.
 This sets the service to watch for targets with the name "shellhttpd" and pull and deploy them if new ones exist.

+The following guide will detail how to create your own `Docker App`_ store.

 .. _TUF:
    https://theupdateframework.github.io/overview.html